josina1234/docs/gantry/raspi_setup.rst

 * Ubuntu 18.04 Server image installed on Raspberry

+* A ROS installation (no GUI dependencies, so the :code:`ros-melodic-ros-base` would suffice, see the :ref:`getting_started/installing_ros:Installing ROS` instructions).

 Enable UART
 ===========

-Either pre-boot directly on the :file:`/boot` partition or from the running Raspberry Pi in the :file:`/boot/firmware` directory, modify the :file:`usercfg.txt` and add the following lines:
+Modify the :file:`usercfg.txt`, either pre-boot directly on the :file:`/boot` partition or from the running Raspberry Pi in the :file:`/boot/firmware` directory,  and add the following lines:

 .. code-block:: sh